fruitByTheForLoops/GraceFlopper/NORMS.markdown

 - Pair program on assigned tasks
 - Record issues that are non-blocking and discuss right after lunch at re-group meeting
 - Bring up any blocking issues after 15 minutes of spinning your wheels
-- At 2:30pm have re-group meeting where you check-in with blockers, status updates and plan for End of Day merge
+- At 13:30 CST have re-group meeting where you check-in with blockers, status updates and plan for End of Day merge
-- Immediately prior to end of day make applicable PRs(Pull Request), review each other’s code and merge into master
+- Immediately prior to end of day make applicable PRs(Pull Request), review each other’s code and merge into main.

 ## Team expectations